-1. Management: The strength, expertise & unity of the key people on the board bring significant

-2. Potential for Capital Gain: An above average rate of return of about 30 - 40% is required by venture capitalists.
+- 1. Management: The strength, expertise & unity of the key people on the board bring significant credibility to the company.
+The members are to be mature, experienced possessing working knowledge of business and capable of taking potentially high risks. - 2.
+Potential for Capital Gain: An above average rate of return of about 30 40% is required by venture capitalists.
 The rate of return also depends upon the stage of the business cycle where funds are being deployed.
-Earlier the stage, higher is the risk and hence the return.

-3. Realistic Financial Requirement and Projections: The venture capitalist requires a realistic view about the present health of the organization as well as future projections regarding scope, nature and performance of the company in terms of scale of operations, operating profit and further costs related to product development through Research & Development.

-4. Owner's Financial Stake: The financial resources owned & committed by the entrepreneur/ owner in the business including the funds invested by family, friends and relatives play a very important role in increasing the viability of the business.
+Earlier the stage, higher is the risk and hence the return. - 3.
+Realistic Financial Requirement and Projections: The venture capitalist requires a realistic view about the present health of the organization as well as future projections regarding scope, nature and performance of the company in terms of scale of operations, operating profit and further costs related to product development through Research & Development. - 4.
+Owner's Financial Stake: The financial resources owned & committed by the entrepreneur/owner in the business including the funds invested by family, friends and relatives play a very important role in increasing the viability of the business.
 It is an important avenue where the venture capitalist keeps an open eye.